Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: GeV scale Dark Matter: Role of Anomaly

 providing total thermally averaged annihilation cross section as $ \langle \sigma v \rangle = \langle \sigma v \rangle (\chi \bar{\chi} \to \ell \bar{\ell}) + \langle \sigma v \rangle (\chi \bar{\chi} \to \nu \bar{\nu}) + \langle \sigma v \rangle (\chi \bar{\chi} \to Z^{\prime} Z^{\prime})$.

-Initially when the Universe was hot, DM particles were in thermal equilibrium with other SM particles inside the thermal plasma through $2 \to 2$ annihilation processes.
-As the Universe cools down as it expands, the DM annihilation does not remain efficient enough to keep them in thermal equilibrium, where two DM particles cannot come together for an annihilation.
-This is called the thermal freeze out.
-After the freeze out of the dark matter out of the thermal equilibrium, the remnant density of the dark matter that remains till today, the DM relic density is given as,
+Initially, when the Universe was hot, DM particles were in thermal equilibrium with other SM particles inside the thermal plasma through $2 \to 2$ annihilation processes.
+As the Universe cools down as it expands, the DM annihilation does not remain efficient enough to keep them in thermal equilibrium as two DM particles cannot come together for annihilation.
+This is called the thermal freeze-out.
+After the freeze-out of the dark matter out of the thermal equilibrium, the remnant density of the dark matter that remains till today, the DM relic density is given as,

-where $x_F$ dictates the time or temperature of the thermal freeze out given as $x_F = \frac{m_{\chi}}{T_F}$, with $T_F$ as the freeze out temperature.
-For the freeze out point fixation and DM relic density computation we closely follow the approximate method we had outlined in Ref.~\cite{Borah:2017dqx}.
-For GeV scale Dirac fermionic DM, the freeze out temperature is specified by $x_F \sim (17-20)$, and this is obtained solving the Boltzmann equation governing the thermal evolution of the DM.
+where $x_F$ dictates the time or temperature of the thermal freeze-out given as $x_F = \frac{m_{\chi}}{T_F}$, with $T_F$ as the freeze-out temperature.
+For the freeze-out point fixation and DM relic density computation, we closely follow the approximate method we had outlined in Ref.~\cite{Borah:2017dqx}.
+For the GeV scale, Dirac fermionic DM, the freeze-out temperature is fixed at $x_F \sim (17-20)$, and this is obtained by solving the Boltzmann equation governing the thermal evolution of the DM.

-The s-channel annihilation processes contribute significantly to the overall cross section only in the region of resonance i.e. $m_{Z^{\prime}} \approx 2 m_{\chi}$. therefore, the MeV scale DM of masses $5-100$ MeV can only annihilate through an s-channel resonance.
-The $5-100$~MeV range DM is plausible through s-channel resonant annihilation even after $(g-2)_{\mu}$, but still there are not many points for moderate $q_{\chi}$.
-For the MeV scale DM, when we increase our $q_{\chi}$ values which will be reflected in increasing $g_{\chi}$ values, the t-channel contribution to the total annihilation increases continually reducing dependence on s-channel annihilation.
-Without the $(g-2)_{\mu}$ constraint, $Z^{\prime}$ is allowed for a very light mass range, but $g_{\mu-\tau}$ is strongly constrained from existing neutrino experiments like Borexino, Charm-II, flavor physics experiments like BABAR etc. All these renders s-channel not that useful from the DM perspective.